Which Of The Following Expressions Is A Polynomial

 Common Mistakes in Identifying Polynomials:

 • Confusing rational functions with polynomials: Rational functions involve division by polynomials.
-For example, (x²+1)/(x-2) is a rational function, not a polynomial.
+As an example, (x²+1)/(x-2) is a rational function, not a polynomial.

 • Misinterpreting exponents: Ensure all exponents of the variables are non-negative integers.
 Pay close attention to fractional or negative exponents.

 • Ignoring terms with negative coefficients: A negative coefficient does not disqualify an expression from being a polynomial.
-For example, -5x² + 2x - 7 is still a polynomial.
+As an example, -5x² + 2x - 7 is still a polynomial.

 Understanding Polynomial Degree: